FORT WORTH ALUMNAE CHAPTER DELTA SIGMA THETA SORORITY, INC.

 Barbara Jordan Scholarship

 The Barbara Jordan Essay Competition has been transformed to the Barbara Jordan Scholarship Contest.
 The scholarship is open to all graduating high school seniors in Tarrant County who are planning on attending either a 2 year junior college or a 4 year college/university.
-All eligible applicants must provide an official high school transcript, two letters of recommendations, and a 1500 to 2000 word minimum essay with their application.
+The application file is available to download below the contest rules.

 Contact